ngonyo/DS110-Introduction-to-Data-Science/Readme.txt

-This repository contains files from DS110: Introduction to Data Science, inlcuding R files created from topics covered in class lectures, as well as the two group projects.
+This repository contains files from DS110: Introduction to Data Science, including R files created from topics covered in class lectures, datasets used in lectures, as well as the two group projects.
 Course Description: An experiential overview of current issues and ethics of big data, data mining algorithms, and the applications of different data mining algorithms.
 Topics include: issues and ethics of datamining, introduction to software packages: R and SAS, introduction to data mining algorithms, and the application of data mining algorithms.